23ccozad/hurricane-wind-speed-cnn/README.md

     <td>13.9 knots</td>
   <tr>
 </table>
 <a href="https://journals.ametsoc.org/mwr/article/147/6/2261/344590/Using-Deep-Learning-to-Estimate-Tropical-Cyclone">Wimmers et al. 2019</a> achieved an RMSE of 14.3 knots when using the same HURDAT2 best track dataset to test their model on hurricanes that occurred in 2007 and 2012.
-Please note, my table shows validation results, and Wimmers provides test results.
+Please note, my table shows <i>validation</i> results, and Wimmers provides <i>test</i> results.

 ## Install and Run the Project
 Following these steps will allow you to run `model.py`, which performs k-fold validation on the model using the downloaded data.